gcruzsolano/prep/sections/policies.md

 may still be eligible or given to another family member or student currently still enrolled in the school or to a new applicant.

+## Referral Bonus

+If a new student gives the email address or exact name of a current student or parent who has referred them ***before*** the new person pays for their registration the person named will receive 5% off their next semester enrollment.
+The new person does not receive any discount.

 ## First Paid, First Registered

 All courses require full payment to reserve a place in that course.